RedPandaProjects/STALKERonUE/Content/UltraDynamicSky/Blueprints/README.txt

       The directional light components on UDS are called Sun and Moon.
 Several settings on the directional lights will be controlled by the blueprint, such as light color, intensity, cast shadows, and light source angle.
 But the rest will be left open for you to edit directly on the component.
 To do this, just select UDS and find the Sun or Moon in the component list at the top of the details panel.
 On selecting one, you will see its directional light component settings, the same as the ones on a directional light actor.

       The exposed settings for UDS' control of the directional lights can be found in their respective categories in the UDS details: Sun and Moon.
+Settings which affect both together can be found in the Directional Light category.

       For information about the positioning and movement of the sun and moon, and their appearance in the sky, see the Sun and Moon section below.